Encrypted Internet traffic classification using a supervised Spiking Neural Network

-Secondly, we tried to destroy all the temporal features but the synchronous ones (still at inference time, after normal training).
-This was done by shuffling again the histograms along the temporal dimension, but this time the same permutation was used for all the rows of a given histogram.
+Secondly, we tried to destroy all the temporal features but the synchronous ones (still at inference time, after regular training).
+This was done by reshuffling the histograms along the temporal dimension, but this time the same permutation was used for all the rows of a given histogram.
 This means that if multiple packets with different sizes arrived in the same time bin before the shuffling, they still arrived in the same time bin after it.
-Conversely, any inter-time-bins temporal information, i.e. long range temporal correlations, was lost.
+Conversely, any inter-time-bins temporal information, i.e., long-range temporal correlations, was lost.
 Of course, this second shuffling method also conserved the spatial features.
 This second experiment led to an accuracy of 95.1\%, almost as good as the baseline one (95.9\%).
-This means that our SNNs mostly exploits synchronous features (with a 200 ms resolution), largely ignoring longer range correlations.
-Of course, this second sort of shuffling is more harmful when increasing the resolution (e.g. with 40ms time bins the accuracy drop is about 2\%, indicating that cross-correlations with a 40-200 ms lag matter).
+This means that our SNN mainly exploits synchronous features (with a 200 ms resolution), largely ignoring longer-range correlations.
+Of course, this second sort of shuffling is more harmful when increasing the resolution (e.g., with 40ms time bins, the accuracy drop is about 2\%, indicating that cross-correlations with a 40-200 ms lag matter).

-To confirm the range of useful correlations, we went back to a 200 ms resolution, and we analyzed the final values of the leak coefficients $\beta$ (recall that it is trainable).
+To confirm the range of valuable correlations, we went back to a 200 ms resolution, and we analyzed the final values of the leak coefficients $\beta$ (recall that it is trainable).
 It turns out that, whatever the initial values, the $\beta$ of the hidden layer converges towards $\sim$ 0.42.
 With such a fast decay, neurons quickly forget any packet that arrived before the current time bin.
 In other words, neurons mostly care about synchrony (with a 200ms resolution).
-In a last experiment, we forced $\beta=0$.
+In the last experiment, we forced $\beta=0$.
 In this extreme case, the neurons become stateless: they only care about current inputs.
 This led to an accuracy of 95.2\%.
-This consistent with the second shuffling experiment, and confirms that inter-time-bins correlations are not very informative when the time-bin size is large enough to capture short-term synchronicity.
+This is consistent with the second shuffling experiment and confirms that inter-time-bins correlations are not very informative when the time-bin size is large enough to capture short-term synchronicity.

-All together, these additional experiments confirm that the dataset contains temporal features, mostly synchrony patterns (with a 200ms resolution), that are highly diagnostic, and that are efficiently exploited by a SNN with a fast decay.
+Altogether, these additional experiments confirm that the dataset contains temporal features, mostly synchrony patterns (with a 200ms resolution), that are highly diagnostic and efficiently exploited by an SNN with a fast decay.